Urban green space: Impacts on mental health

-A 2021 study found that higher exposure to woodland urban green spaces or urban forest but not grassland is associated with improved cognitive development and risks of mental problems for urban adolescents.
+A 2021 study found that higher exposure to woodland urban green spaces, or urban forest, but not grassland spaces, is associated with improved cognitive development and reduced risks of mental problems for urban adolescents.

 History

 Ancient Rome

 The term "rus in urbe" meaning "country in the city" was used in Rome around the first century C.E.
-Urban planning in Rome valued the natural landscape and took account for environmental factors.
+Urban planning in Rome valued the natural landscape and accounted for environmental factors.
 It was thought that by building a city with regard to the local countryside, the people living there would be healthier and happier.
 English landscapes would later take inspiration from Roman urban planning concepts in their own open spaces.

+Islamic Era

+Islamic gardens are distinctive green spaces that blend cultural, religious, and practical elements, serving as earthly representations of paradise.
+Typically featuring symmetrical designs, often in a four-fold pattern called chahar bagh or chahār bāgh with fountains, flowing channels, or reflective pools.
+Modern interpretations of Islamic gardens can be found in various locations, such as the Islamic Gardens at King's Cross in London, which showcase contemporary landscaped spaces representing the diversity of Muslim culture.
+The concept of Islamic gardens spread widely from Persia to Spain, North Africa, and India, influencing garden design across various Islamic empires.
+While maintaining core principles, these gardens often incorporated local elements and adapted to regional climate.

 London

-London has a long history of urban open space, which has significantly influenced development of modern parks, and is still among the greenest capital cities in the world.
+London, England has a long history of urban open space, which has influenced development of modern parks, and is among the greenest capital cities in the world.

 The basis for many urban open spaces seen today across Europe and the West began its process of development in London in the 17th and 18th centuries.
 What would eventually become urban open green space began as paved public plazas.
 Though they were intended to be open to the public, these spaces began to be re-designated as private parks around the late eighteenth century.
-It was during this period that the areas became pockets of green in the urban environment, commonly modelled after the natural wild of the countryside.
+It was during this period that the areas became pockets of green in the urban environment, commonly modeled after the natural wild of the countryside.

 The first parks to reverse the trend of privatization and again be opened to the public were England's royal parks in the nineteenth century.
 This was done in response to the extensive and unexpected population movement from the country into cities.
 As a result, "the need for open space was socially and politically pressing… The problems, to which the provision of parks was expected to offer some relief, were easy to describe: overcrowding, poverty, squalor, ill-health, lack of morals and morale, and so on".

-Such sentiments again received significant popular support during the "City Beautiful" movement in America during the 1890s and 1900s.
-Both trends focused on providing the public an opportunity to receive all of the perceived health and lifestyle benefits of having access to open space within urban environments.
+China

+China's Fourteenth Five-Year Plan's Climate Change Special Plan emphasizes ecologically-oriented urban planning, including the use of urban green rings.